Incredible India

 Tanjore also known as Thanjavur is home to several eminent dancers, singers, and artists and this fact makes the city all the more special.
 Bronze metal products, musical instruments, and Thanjavur paintings are the most renowned elements associated with the place and excellent souvenirs to be carried back home.
 There are many places in this Tamil city that guests can visit.
 The shrine of Ganapati, the shrine of Chandeeswara, Thanjavur Palace, Thanjavur Church and the shrine of Sri Subramanya are a few of the most notable places of interest to name here.
 Each of these locations highlights the glorious history of the place and the architectural examples that they present are to be seen to be believed.

-TRICHY or TRIUCHIRAPALLI
+TRICHY OR TRIUCHIRAPALLI

 MADURAI